adam-zlatniczki/dimensional_causality/README.md

 ## Table of Contents

+1. Terms and conditions
-1. Introduction
+3. Introduction
-2. Installation
+3. Installation
    1. C++
-   2. Python
+   3. Python
    3. R
    4. MatLab
-3. Examples
+4. Examples
-4. TODO
+5. TODO

+## 1 - Terms and conditions of use

+This software is licenced under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 - for the exact details, please read **licence.txt**.
+If you use the software you must also cite the original paper.

-## 1 - Introduction
+## 2 - Introduction

 Let's assume that we have two systems, X and Y. There can be 5 cases of causality:
 - X causes Y (direct causality, denoted by X -> Y)